Bullitt: Release

+The film opened at Radio City Music Hall in New York City on Thursday, October 17, 1968, together with a new stage show.

+Reception

+Box office

 Bullitt garnered both critical acclaim and box-office success.
-The film opened at Radio City Music Hall in New York City on Thursday, October 17, 1968, together with a new stage show.
 It grossed $210,000 in its first week, including a Hall-record Saturday of $49,073.
 Produced on a $5.5 million budget, the film grossed $19 million in 1968, making it the fourth-highest-grossing film that year, and over $42.3 million in the U.S. through 2021.

-Reception
+Critical response

 Bullitt was well received by critics, and is considered by some to be one of the best films of 1968.
 At the time, Renata Adler made the film a The New York Times Critics' Pick, calling it a "terrific movie, just right for Steve McQueen: Fast, well acted, written the way people talk".
 According to Adler, "The ending should satisfy fans from Dragnet to Camus."

 In 2004, The New York Times placed the film on its list of the "Best 1,000 Movies Ever Made".
 In 2011, Time listed it among the "15 Greatest Movie Car Chases of All Time", describing it as "the one, the first, the granddaddy, the chase on the top of almost every list", and saying, "Bullitts car chase is a reminder that every great such scene is a triumph of editing as much as it is stunt work".
 Quentin Tarantino called it "one of the best directed movies ever made."

 It won 1968's Academy Award for Best Editing.
 Among 21st-century critics, it holds a 98% approval rating on Rotten Tomatoes, representing positive reviews from 45 of 46 critics, with an average rating of 7.90/10.
 The website's critical consensus reads: "Steve McQueen is cool as ice in this thrilling police procedural that also happens to contain the arguably greatest car chase ever."
 On Metacritic, the film has a score of 81 out of 100 based on reviews from 20 critics, indicating "universal acclaim".

 In 2025, The Hollywood Reporter listed Bullitt as having the best stunts of 1968.